IIIF/api/source/presentation/4.0/model.md

 > `"type": "UnitValue"`

 A UnitValue expresses a quantity through a numerical value and associated unit of measurement.
-The unit _MUST_ be drawn from the
+The value of `unit` _MUST_ be drawn from the list of possible units, or a registered extension.

 __Properties__<br/>
 A Unit Value _MUST_ have the following properties: [id](#id), [type](#type), [value](#value), and [unit](#unit).<br/><br/>